phillybenh/node-api4-guided/README.md

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+## Environment Variables
+ - Each dev must configure the following environment variables:
+     - API_SECRET is used to restrict access to the POST /api/shouts endpoints

 ## Deployment
  - Make the port dynamic